 Call East Central IL Area Agency on Aging: 309.829.2065

 Fine Art Jury

 All those applying as an artist are required to submit images of the items they wish to sell at the Market.
 The McLean County Arts Center acts as art jury for the market.
 It is a non-refundable jury fee of $20.

 How to Apply

 Fill out an application online.
-Applications for the 2017 season will be open from February 1 to March 1.
+Applications for the 2020 Outdoor Season will be open from February 1 to March 1.
 Applications for the Indoor season open on September 1st and close October 1st.